TropicalBastos/OrbRunner/README.md

 ## Notice

-In order to see the UI in game you'll need to purchase the Sci-Fi UI, as we use that to skin the UI menus and buttons.
+In order to see the UI in game you'll need to purchase the Sci-Fi UI unity asset from the unity asset store, as we use that to skin the UI menus and buttons.